 Before the detailed solutions on how to recover files from corrupted SD card, let’s check the symptoms to help you assess the damage.

-◆ SD card asks to be formatted.
-If you see the error message “You need to format the disk in drive X: before you can use it” on your PC, it means that your SanDisk SD card will likely become inaccessible and needs a format.
-While this error is fixable and you can even recover data without formatting, ignoring it can lead to severe data loss.
+✦ SD card asks to be formatted.
+If you see the error message “You need to format the disk in drive X: before you can use it” on your PC, it means that your SanDisk SD card may be inaccessible and needs to be formatted.
+While this error is fixable and you can even recover data without formatting it, ignoring it can lead to serious data loss.

-◆ SD card is not detected/recognized by the PC.
-You insert your SanDisk SD card into your laptop and wait, but the PC does not recognize it.
+✦ SD card is not detected/recognized by the PC.
+You insert a SanDisk SD card into your laptop and wait, but the computer does not recognize the card.

-◆ The file directory is corrupted and unreadable.
-If the “File or Directory is Corrupted and Unreadable” Error appears on your Windows PC, it means that your Sandisk SD card has most probably become infected with a virus, and the file system might be corrupted.
+✦ The file directory is corrupted and unreadable.
+If the "File or directory is corrupted and unreadable" error appears on your Windows computer, it means that your SanDisk SD card is probably infected with a virus and the file system may be corrupted.

-◆ Read/Write issues.
-Read/write issues when transferring data to/from an SD card are concerning.
-If you have to transfer the same file multiple times, it’s a sign that the SD card has become corrupted.
+✦ Read/Write issues.
+Read/write problems when transferring data to an SD card are worrisome.
+If you have to transfer the same file multiple times, then the SD card is damaged.

-◆ Slow performance.
-Another sign that your Sandisk SD card has become corrupted is the effect on its performance.
-Corruption or damage can negatively impact the performance of a memory card, and sometimes, it might take several hours to make small data transfers.
+✦ Slow performance.
+Another sign of a damaged SanDisk SD card is the effect on its performance.
+Damage or corruption can negatively affect the performance of the memory card, sometimes taking hours to transfer a small amount of data.

 Here are the most common reasons for SanDisk SD card corruption or data loss:

 - Corrupted file system.
 When the file system on the SanDisk card becomes corrupted or RAW, you’re unable to access it and receive an error message.
 You may end up losing files on the SD card.